lingwei-gu/UWork/README.md

 UWork

-Tech Stacks: JavaScript, Node.js, Express, React, Redux, MongoDB, Python, Selenium, Beautiful Soup
+Tech Stacks: JavaScript, Node.js, Express, React, MongoDB, Python, Selenium, Beautiful Soup

 • A web application that sorts job postings on WaterlooWorks by the percentage of students from different work terms that companies hire, using Node.js and Express